-If using a joiner flue, connect the flue pipe to the stove making sure that it fits snugly into the base of the flue collar .
+Connect the flue pipe to the stove making sure that it fits snugly into the base of the flue collar .
 Seal the collar and flue connection with fire cement or with other suitable high temperature sealant.
 Add flue sections as required; note that all flue sockets must face upwards.
 Ensure that the flue pipe end is no closer than 76mm to the side or rear of the chimney walls.
 It is essential that all connections between the stove and the chimney flue are sealed and made airtight.